4PH1

 - For any closed system, the total energy across all the stores stays constant

-- Energy is never truly lost, but it can be dissipated (spread out) into the surroundings by heating or radiation; once dissipated, it is wasted because the original task cannot reclaim it
+- Energy is never truly lost, but it can be (spread out) into the surroundings by heating or radiation; once dissipated, it is wasted because the original task cannot reclaim it

 Useful and wasted energy